victorpopkov/cask-tools/doc/cask-homepage.md

 #### HTTPS is available _(https)_

-Since the HTTPS is more preferred over the usual HTTP the script checks if it's available and gives an appropriate warning message if found.
-If a domain has changed this rule also applies to the new domain.
+Since the HTTPS is more preferred over the usual plain HTTP the script checks if it's available and gives an appropriate warning message if found.
+It will also check if it's available even if host has been changed.

 Example: